2023 Livestream Events

 July 16, 2023 | 4 PM MT

-Inspired by Hadelich’s astonishing technique, eloquent phrasing, and seeming effortlessness, Donnacha Dennehy composed her first multi-movement concerto especially for him.
+Inspired by Hadelich’s astonishing technique, eloquent phrasing, and seeming effortlessness, Donnacha Dennehy composed his first multi-movement concerto especially for him.
 Following the world-renowned violinist's sure-to-stun appearance is Dutch composer Henk de Vlieger's concert suite arrangement of Richard Wagner's The Ring.
 Experience the sublime artistry of Augustin Hadelich in a piece composed with him in mind, and some of the most spectacular orchestral music ever composed for the opera or concert stage!

 Conlon Conducts Mendelssohn, Mahler